-Rob Geer released his debut
+Rob Geer released his debut album on December 27. |

 Independent artist Rob Geer announced the digital release of his full-length debut album, Find Your Way Home.